Blackburn with Darwen services

-Catering: Chopstix Noodle Bar, Costa, Greggs, McDonald's drive thru Shops: none Main Amenities: Dog Walking Area, Ecotricity electric vehicle charging point, Meeting Room, Quicksilver, Showers Motel: Travelodge Forecourt: Shell (with: Autogas LPG), Select, Deli2go, Costa Express, Krispy Kreme, Air1 AdBlue, Car Wash
+Catering: Chopstix Noodle Bar, Costa, Greggs, McDonald's Drive Thru, Rollover Shops: Family Shopper Main Amenities: Dog Walking Area, Ecotricity electric vehicle charging point, Meeting Room, Quicksilver, Showers Motel: Travelodge Forecourt: Shell (with: Autogas LPG), Select, Deli2go, Costa Express, Krispy Kreme, Air1 AdBlue, Car Wash

 First two hours free for all vehicles, after which you must pay £25 per 24 hour period.